Code-Institute-Submissions/sami-sinnari-MilestoneProject1/README.md

 ### Frameworks, Libraries and Programs:

 - [Bootstrap v4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/)
   - I implemented boostrap libarities in this projects as I felt it would be great learning oppurtinuty to use it.
-This provided me with understanding of Bootstrap and knowledge it has to offer.
-It was used aswell to give basic layout to the page and to also add other features including nav bar and modal.
+This provided me with better understanding of Bootstrap and the knowledge it has to offer.
+As well it was used to give basic layout to the page and to also add some features including nav bar and modal.
 - [Font Awesome](https://fontawesome.com/)
   - Font awesome was used to add icons to social media links.
 - [Google Fonts](https://fonts.google.com/)